willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 ### Starting your project and knowing the package.json file

-As a first step we will create the "hello-world" folder and add initial information to our project.
+As a first step, we will create the "hello-world" folder and add initial information to our project.
 For this we will use the command [npm init](https://docs.npmjs.com/cli/init).

 ![Npm init command](images/image02.png)